mathewgomas-alfred/mathewgomas.io/reference_manual/resource_management/resource_brushtips.rst

 Brushes
 =======

 These are the brush tip or textures used in the brush presets.
-They can be png files or ``.abr`` file from Photoshop or ``.gbr`` files from Gimp.
+They can be PNG files or ``.abr`` file from Photoshop or ``.gbr`` files from Gimp.

 .. note::